codepath/android_guides/Using-Parcelable.md

 Note that the `Parcelable` interface has two methods defined: `int describeContents()` and `void writeToParcel(Parcel dest, int flags)`.
 After implementing the `Parcelable` interface, we need to create the `Parcelable.Creator<MyParcelable> CREATOR` constant for our class as well.

-### What It Is Not

-You may notice some similarities between `Parcelable` and `Serializable`.
-DO NOT, I repeat, DO NOT attempt to persist `Parcel` data.
-It is meant for high-performance transport and you could lose data by trying to persist it.

-Using `Parcelable` compared to `Serializable` can achieve up to 10x performance increase in many cases for transport which is why it's the Android preferred method. :)

 ### Passing Data Between Intents

 We can now pass the parcelable data between activities within an intent: